xchem/xchem-align/DEV-GUIDE.md

 8. `conda deactivate` - deactivate the current conda env (if necessary)
 9. `conda env create -f environment.yaml -p env_xchem_align` - create the new conda environment

+NOTE: the repo MUST be tagged before rolling out to users.
+Step 3 does this and is assumed to be done by the developers.
+If you want to roll out a new environment and the repo is not tagged (step 3) then the commands in step 3 must instead be performed after step 5 and before step 6.

 ---

 [conda]: https://docs.conda.io/en/latest/